 Now please hear me, I understand some people have gone through some terrible experiences often caused by other people, either maliciously or maybe through negligence or accident and life may be damaged as result.
 But will the refusal to let it go fix it…will it make it better?
 The answer is always no, it is never yes.

-I know two personally halves of a broken marriage and love them both and try to be impartial when speaking to either one, which is not always easy.
+I know two halves of a broken marriage and I love them both and try to be impartial when speaking to either one, which is not always easy.
 The lady was a lovely outgoing person who did not deserve to be treated the way she was, but then again who does?
 Sadly she has become reclusive and is carrying the rejection very badly, she is consumed by a hatred that she is actually convinced is love.
 She is suffering terribly with Rheumatoid Arthritis which came on as a reaction to her husbands infidelity.
-I sometimes ask her how is her love/hatred is affecting him.
-Actually it isn’t, three nights a week he is out dancing, he is not a bad man, he made a big mistake and he has also paid a price for it but he has asked for forgiveness and though it has not been freely given he has now moved on.
+I sometimes ask her how her love/hatred/unforgiveness is affecting him.
+Actually I know the answer, it isn’t, three nights a week he is out dancing, he is not a bad man, he made a big mistake and he has also paid a price for it but he has asked for forgiveness and though it has not been freely given he has now moved on.

 So who is the bitterness affecting most?
 You know the answer… and you also know if you need to remove the toxic waste of your own past experience, I hope not, I would not wish it on anybody but if you do let’s start right now.